gitcd-io/website/content/pages/en/cli.rst

   - This is about how git-cd release gets your current version number you want to release.

-    - manual meens you'll get asked to enter the version number by hand
+    - manual means you'll get asked to enter the version number by hand
     - file means gitcd reads the version number from a file, you'll be asked from which file in the next step
     - date means you generate a version number from a date scheme, you'll be asked for the scheme later.
 As a date version scheme, you can pass any directive for http://strftime.org/.